Skip to content

 By Jay Nachman

 Thankfully, a multitude of local hunger-relief organizations are working to combat food insecurity.
-Philadelphia’s 700 food pantries and soup kitchens feed around 500,000 people each year.
+Philadelphia’s 700 food pantries and soup kitchens feed over 480,000 people each year.
 If you or someone you know needs help keeping food on the table, here are some resources that can assist.

 Philabundance

 The Commodity Supplemental Food Program (CSFP) provides USDA-donated food to older adults with low incomes by providing monthly “Senior Food Boxes.”
 Philabundance packs and distributes 4,500 boxes to strategically chosen locations throughout the Delaware Valley, ensuring that older adults have access to shelf-stable foods to last them throughout the month.
-Each box contains approximately 30 pounds of canned and boxed food, including vegetables, fruit, juice, pasta, milk, cereal, canned meat and non-meat protein.
+Each box contains approximately 30 pounds of canned and boxed food, including vegetables, fruit, juice, pasta, milk, cereal, canned meat, and non-meat protein.
 A nutritional newsletter containing recipes and information is included in each box.
+You can call 1-800-468-2433 to apply.

 Philabundance features a “Find Food” directory of 350 social service agencies that distribute free food to all corners of the city.
 For information, call 215-339-0900 or go to philabundance.org.